 Can I scrap my car without a V5C (log book)?

-Do I need the V5C (log book) to scrap my car or not?
+Do I need the V5C (log book) to scrap my car?

-By law, you do not need to have your V5C registration certificate (log book) for the vehicle you are looking to scrap.
+By law, you do not need a V5C registration certificate (log book) to scrap your vehicle.

 Scrap your car at an Authorised Treatment Facility (ATF)